How to Repair and Maintain Weather Stripping on Car Doors

-During the winter, water can freeze around the door’s weather stripping, locking you out of your car.
+During the winter, water can freeze around the door’s weather stripping, effectively locking you out of your car.
 If you use force to pull the door and break the ice, the weather striping can tear right off the door.

-- – Buy a tube of weather-stripping adhesive, a can of nonflammable spray brake cleaner and a can of spray silicone (all are available at any auto parts store).
+- Buy a tube of weather-stripping adhesive, a can of nonflammable spray brake cleaner and a can of spray silicone (all are available at any auto parts store).

 It’s good preventive maintenance to treat all the weather stripping before winter every year.